henryxiang/SSA-C03-exam-prep/README.md

-# Becoming An AWS Certified Solutions Architect
+# Becoming An AWS Certified Solutions Architect Associate

 ## Objective

-Pass the [SAA-C03 Exam](https://aws.amazon.com/certification/certified-solutions-architect-associate/) and become an AWS Certified Solutions Architect by May 6, 2023.
+Pass the [SAA-C03 Exam](https://aws.amazon.com/certification/certified-solutions-architect-associate/) and become an AWS Certified Solutions Architect Associate by May 6, 2023.

 ## Exam Topics